Tool Cupboard Love

 2: Having assembled the sides, join them together with the two top support rails, one at the front and one at the back.

 3: Insert the shelf and base pieces.
 The shelf is inserted at a level that is 890 mm up from the floor.

 4: Screw the shelf and base to the side panels, using the 75 mm decking screws.

 5: Place the roof on top and screw it in from underneath, using 75 mm decking screws.

 7: Assemble the flap and two doors, using the 75 mm decking screws.
-Attach the hinges to the doors and flap, using the 40 mm screws, then attach the doors and flap to the cupboard.
+Attach the hinges to the doors and flap, using the 40 mm screws, then attach the doors and flap to the tool cupboard.

-8: Attach roller catches, parallel to each other, on the inside top section of the sides of the cupboard, so the flap can clip in when closed.
+8: Attach roller catches, parallel to each other, on the inside top section of the sides of the tool cupboard, so the flap can clip in when closed.
 Then attach the roller ball catches for the doors in the centre underneath the top shelf.
 Mark where the catches touch the doors and the flap and attach the corresponding catches to the doors and flap at these points.

-9: Attach the marine ply-board to the back of your cupboard using 47 mm decking screws, before applying stain and sealant to the cupboard.
+9: Attach the marine ply-board to the back of your tool cupboard using 47 mm decking screws, before applying stain and sealant to the cupboard.
 Leave to dry for 48 hours before storing your tools.

 10: Finally, attach the safety chain to the inside top left hand side behind the catch, using a 20 mm screw and washer, then attach the other end to the flap below, and in line with the catch.
 Drill pilot holes in the doors and flap, then 10 mm holes to insert the rope handles.
 Insert each piece of rope into its hole, knotting it at each end.